NixSphere/.github/profile/README.md

 # NixSphere
-NixSphere is a NixOS distrubtion aiming to turn the flexibility and reliability of NixOS into a more approachable system for beginner users.
+NixSphere is a NixOS distrubtion aiming to turn the flexibility and reliability of NixOS into a more approachable system for users.